142857why/Big-Relation-Multiple-Query-Experiment/README.md

 FROM R
 GROUP BY locn;
 ```
 There might be 3 query plans to maintain all the queries.
-The 1st one is to maintain all the queries like a chain.
+The 1st one(02_01) is to maintain all the queries like a chain.
 It borrows the delta view from the previous group by query to compute the next group by query.
-The 2nd one is only
+The 2nd one(02_02) is only
 borrowing the delta view from $Q_1$ to compute $Q_2$ and $Q_3$.
-The third one is to maintain all
+The 3rd one(02_03) is to maintain all
 the queries from the scratch.
 Note that (locn, dateid, ksn) is the primary key of the table.
 And thus the number of
 results returned shall decrease from the first query to the third query.
 Also note that (locn, dateid) -> rain as
 (locn, dateid) functions as a primary key in table Weather.